tradle/why-hypercore/FAQ.md

 ### Practical conflict resolution for common use cases

 There are cases when CRDT algorithm is more suitable than database concurrency.
 CRDT is implemented by [Automerge](https://github.com/automerge/automerge), and used by [Hypermerge](https://github.com/automerge/hypermerge).
-It is also independently implemented by [YJS](https://github.com/yjs/yjs).
+It is also independently implemented by [YJS](https://github.com/yjs/yjs) and [Delta-CRDT](https://github.com/peer-base/js-delta-crdts).
 Such cases are:

 - **Collaborative editing**.
 A P2P Google Doc alternative allowing document to be edited by multiple people simultaneously.